raphw/declarative-parser/README.md

-A declarative parser for Java beans
+A declarative parser based on Java beans
 ---------------------
 This miniature tool provides help with parsing a custom content format by creating Java beans that extract this data where each bean resembles a single row of content of a specified source.
 The mapping of the input to a Java bean is based